lcarus7259/PS19-TMED10-RNA-seq/README.md

 ## License

+Copyright © 2026 Authors.

-This code is provided for reproducibility purposes.
-Please contact the authors for reuse permissions.
+This repository is provided solely for academic reproducibility.
+No commercial use, redistribution, or modification is permitted without prior permission from the authors.

 ## Citation